The Making of an Uru – handcrafted ocean going boat

 History of the Uru

 Boat building thrived during reign of the Zamorins who ruled Kozhikode from twelfth to the eighteenth century.
 The skilled carpenters handled the making of Urus for the Zamorin’s navy.
-The business continued to develop after India’s independence, but suffered a reversal of fortunes in the 1970s due to the constant hartals and strikes in Kerala.
-Orders have dwindled in recent times and are mostly dependent on wealthy customers in the Arabian Gulf.
+The business continued to develop after India’s independence.
+But a reversal of fortunes happened in the 1970s due to decline in the demand for urus.
+Orders have picked up in recent times.
+Wealthy members of the Qatar royal family are among the customers.

 Half-Built Boat; Uru Boat; Beypore; Kerala; uasatish; Uru;